uhh-lt/subtitle2go/README.md

 git clone https://github.com/pykaldi/pykaldi
 pykaldi/tools/install_kaldi.sh ~/projects/subtitle2go/subtitle2go_env/bin/python3
 ```
-And than start:
-Put a wavefile in the directory (new.wav) and start the program
+Put a mediafile (eg `mediafile.mp4`) in the directory and change in the last row the parameter in the `start.sh` file to:
-The subtitle File is generated as subtitle.vtt
 ```
-start.sh
+python nnet3-recognizer.py -f "videofile.mp4"
 ```
+Then start the `start.sh` and the subtitle is generated as `mediafile.vtt`